-§ 4.
-Requisites of a good system of credit to agriculture: A good system of rural credit should satisfy the following three conditions.2 lender, and in the expenses of marketing credit which cannot be removed.
-Ordinarily the farmers, especially in countries like India, have to pay interest at rates much higher than are warranted by those factors.
-If there is to be such an equalisation of credit terms, and if credit is to be available to agriculture at reasonable rates of interest, (i) agencies must be established which will perform the function of collecting funds from the savers and distributing them to the farmer at the lowest possible cost; (ii) the risk to the lenders must be reduced to a minimum, and they should be enabled to keep their investment liquid, i.e., to convert their investment into cash when they urgently need money; and (iii) the emergence of any monopoly in the capital market should be prevented.
+- § 4.
+Requisites of a good system of credit to agriculture: A good system of rural credit should satisfy the following three conditions.2 - A. It should ensure an equalisation of credit terms.
+Credit must be available to agriculture at rates comparable to those paid by the other industries.
+If there are any differences, for instance, if the farmer has to pay a higher rate, these differences should be explicable in terms of differences in risk, in inconvenience to the lender, and in the expenses of marketing credit which cannot be removed.
+Ordinarily the farmers, especially in countries like India, have to pay interest at rates much higher than are warranted by these factors.
+If there is to be such an equalisation of credit terms, and if credit is to be available to agriculture at reasonable rates of interest, (i) agencies must be established which will perform the function of collecting funds from the savers and distributing them to the farmer at the lowest possible cost; (ii) the risk to the lenders must be reduced to a minimum, and they should be enabled to keep their investment liquid, i.e., to convert their investment into eash when they urgently need money; and (iii) the emergence of any monopoly in the capital market should be prevented.
 No lender should be in the position of a monopolist with the power to exploit the farmer.